mcclure/emily/doc/manual.md

 **Usage:** `` ` `` *[token]* *[token]*

 Backtick is the "apply pair" operator.
-It captures two tokens to the right, and replaces the tokens with an unscoped group comparing the tokens.
+It captures two tokens to the right, and replaces the tokens with an unscoped group containing the tokens.
 Useful for performing a quick application in the middle of a long expression (remember, `cos a.b` in this language is evaluated like `((cos a) b)`, not `(cos (a (b)))`).

 *Treated as a macro:*